canvasxyz/canvas-docs/docs/intro.md

 * A JavaScript and WebAssembly virtual machine
 * A new peer-to-peer stack which we've written, built on IPFS
 * Support for common Web3 wallets, like Metamask, for login
-* An "edge computing" model, similar to Cloudflare/Vercel edge functions

 The basic idea behind Canvas is that user actions are **signed messages**, relayed over a peer-to-peer network.
 Each peer maintains an **append-only log** of actions and their effects, combining them using a CRDT (conflict-free replicated data type) so actions don't have to be processed in order.